voberle/adventofcode/README.md

 For part 1, I implemented a brute force approach but relatively optimized, and it runs nicely fast.
 Used a `Vec<char>` for the two-dimensional array this time.
 This is great for getting the lines, but the columns require a copy and it's far less optimal.
+Part 2 still worked with the same approach, of trying all possible smudge changes, it remained fast enough.
+Main challenge here was understanding the task correctly, that the original reflection could still be valid and simply needed to be ignored.